-- 3.1 The CHA has a responsibility to identify and evaluate areas for the safe boarding and landing of Pilots.
+- 3.1 The CHA have a responsibility to identify and evaluate areas for the safe boarding and landing of Pilots.
 The following should include, but not be limited to:

-- 1. Sea Room for the manoeuvre
+- a) Sea Room for the manoeuvre

-- 2. Depth of water
+- b) Depth of water

-- Shelter
+- c) Shelter

-- 4. Seabed gradient
+- d) Seabed gradient

-- 5. Traffic and communication
+- e) Traffic and communication

-- 6. Proximity of traffic and potential wash
+- f) Proximity of traffic and potential wash

 - 3.2 Charted boarding locations provide general guidance for arriving vessels and may be varied as required in order to provide the safest place for a Pilot transfer in the prevailing conditions.